slevithan/oniguruma-parser/src/optimizer/README.md

 ### Footnotes

-1. This optimization is not expected to become optional in the future since it results from the nature of the parser.
+1. This optimization isn't expected to become optional in future versions since it results from the nature of the parser, which builds an AST.

 ## How performance optimizations work